MauroCE/PersonalWebsite/content/ramblings/approximate-bayesian-computation/02-abc-distributions.md

 $$
 (y, \theta) \sim \jointABCpost \propto \kernel \like \prior.
 $$
-which we call the **joint ABC posterior**.
+which we call the **augmented ABC posterior**.
 Of course our original aim was to sample from $\truepost$ so we need to marginalize out the auxiliary dataset $y$ to obtain an approximate parameter posterior distribution, which we call **ABC posterior**
 $$
 \ABCpost = \int\_{\Ycal} \jointABCpost dy \propto \int\_{\Ycal} \kernel \like \prior dy = \ABClike \prior.
 $$